Long stay visa for "au pair"

 No appointment can be made by phone or by e-mailing us.
 If you are not able to attend, please free a slot by canceling your appointment.

-Make sure you bring all the required documents when coming to the Consulate General.
+Make sure you bring all the required documents (originals and copies) when coming to the Consulate General.

 It may take about 21 days.